tomrod/andana/index.md

 3. Translating the science of Causal Inference into Data Science methods

 I welcome your assistance in this journey.
-Email me @ tom(at)andana.me.
+Email me @ narrative.wrangler(at)gmail.